RateMDs.com

-RateMDs.com is a free website allowing users to submit and read reviews of doctors, dentists, psychologists, urgent care centers, group practices, and hospitals.
+RateMDs.com is a free website allowing users to submit and read reviews of doctors, dentists, psychologists, urgent care centers, group practices, hospitals and other healthcare facilities.
+Founded in 2004, it has gained popularity as a platform for patients to research and share their experiences about healthcare providers.

 The site is free to use for both consumers and doctors.

-The site was originally launched in 2004, and has undergone a number of changes in recent years with a huge update in August 2014.

 History

 RateMDs.com was founded in 2004 by John Swapceinski in San Jose, California.
+The site was acquired by VerticalScope Inc. in 2014.
 The site has been featured in numerous publications, including The Wall Street Journal and BuzzFeed.

 Business model

 The site generates revenues through two means: